 HRAF and D-PLACE

-More exciting news from this summer is HRAF’s collaboration with D-PLACE, the Database of Places, Language, Culture and Environment.
+Have you heard about HRAF’s collaboration with D-PLACE, the Database of Places, Language, Culture and Environment?
 Read more about how eHRAF and D-PLACE make excellent complementary research tools.